-- (g) Employees certified on or after April 1, 2001 and during the term of this collective agreement shall engage in the following process of review and their method of operation and job descriptions: - (1) Within three (3) months of certification, the Employer may review its operation and if necessary make changes to its method of operation and job descriptions.
-Such changes, if any, shall not be arbitrary, capricious or in bad faith; - (2) At the completion of the period above, HEABC will provide the appropriate Union with a list of the proposed classification of the jobs at the Employer; - (3) Within one month of receiving the list referred to in (g) (2) above, the Union shall file with HEABC, in writing any objections to the proposed classification of jobs.
+- (e) Employees certified during the term of this Collective Agreement shall engage in the following process of review and their method of operation and job descriptions: - (1) Within three (3) months of certification, the Employer may review its operation and if necessary make changes to its method of operation and job descriptions.
+Such changes, if any, shall not be arbitrary, capricious or in bad faith; - (2) At the completion of the period above, HEABC will provide the appropriate Union with a list of the proposed classification of the jobs at the Employer; - (3) Within one month of receiving the list referred to in (e) (2) above, the Union shall file with HEABC, in writing any objections to the proposed classification of jobs.
 All jobs not covered by a written objection shall be deemed to be appropriately classified under the Facilities Classification System; - (4) The Employer shall review any objections to its proposed classification of jobs within one (1) month of receiving the Union's written objections.
 The parties shall attempt to resolve the objections within a further month.
-Objections not resolved shall be resolved by John Kinzie and/or Judi Korbin using the expedited arbitration process as set out in article 11 of the Maintenance Agreement; - (5) If any classification process results in the reduction of an employee's classification pay rate, the issue shall be addressed consistent with the principles set out in the Melding and Levelling Awards; - (6) New positions, changed positions, and classification disputes which arise after the completion of steps (g)(1) through (g)(5) above shall be addressed using the Facilities Classification System.
+Objections not resolved shall be resolved by Cathy Knapp or Judi Korbin using the expedited arbitration process as set out in article 11 of the Maintenance Agreement; - (5) If any classification process results in the reduction of an employee's classification pay rate, the issue shall be addressed consistent with the principles set out in the Melding and Levelling Awards: - (6) New positions, changed positions, and classification disputes which arise after the completion of steps $(\underline{e})(1)$ through $(\underline{e})(5)$ above shall be addressed using the Facilities Classification System.